Sean-Diab/TikTok-Page-Downloader/README.txt

-Downloads all posts on a TikTok page and stream videos locally on a neat HTML file!
+Downloads all posts on a TikTok page and streams them locally from a neat HTML file!
 (Comes with a lot of extra utility functions)

 Important information gets deleted and censored online.
 Do not trust that your videos will be safe.